18F/ED-API-Program/deliverables/github-guidance.md

-# _A template for GitHub guidance that can be used by an agency_
+# _A template for GitHub guidance that can be used by an agency - derived from the [FISMA-READY project](https://github.com/fisma-ready/github)_

 # Using GitHub